zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 ## Conclusion

-There are many other errors that can occur in Ruby, this just covered the most common errors encountered when beginning to code in Ruby.
+Many other errors can occur in Ruby, this just covered the most common errors encountered when beginning to code in Ruby.
 Ruby errors are pretty descriptive and they are there to help you out, so always see if the error is offering you a hint about your code.